 Photo by Barbara Alper/Getty Images

-The L Word happened over 10 years ago, but it remains shorthand to many, many lesbians and queer people.
+The L Word happened over 10 years ago, but it remains shorthand to many, many lesbians.
 To those of us who were of an age to watch it the first time it came around, it evokes an earlier time—an earnestness and enthusiasm for a show entirely about lesbians, and a remembrance of days gone by.
 Oh, the haircuts, the exes, the seasons—they go round and round.
 To folks newer to The L Word game, it may be about the newness of an identity, and a heady descent into what will consume several weeks of your life.

 Last year I rewatched all six seasons over the course of a few months while doing the dishes and brushing my teeth and working out.
 Entire conversations were lost.
 I seemed to wander in and out of room and somebody was always crying or fucking (fighting, drinking?) and it seems like there for the entirety of Shane’s relationship to that woman Paige (the lady who was a single mom!) she was always, always midway through brushing her teeth, or wandering around the apartment with it hanging out of her mouth.
 This is the way that we live.

 It is definitively not the same as my weekly dates with friend Cory who had cable, who would often make nachos, and had a special dance for the opening credits.
 I never did the dance with Cory because I am a killjoy, but I would mumble the words while Cory was chanting and bouncing around on the couch.
 These days, I am 10 years older, wandering around my house during crucial conversations on-screen, wondering where my girlfriend put my slippers.
 Times are not the same.